8 Tips to Control Your Child’s Diabetes During Winter

 Until recently, children were diagnosed with Type 1 diabetes which is either genetic or caused due to a virus or chemical children come in contact with.
 However, now, children are also prone to Type 2 diabetes which usually occurs in adults.
 In this the pancreas makes insulin but the insulin doesn't work well.
 This is caused mainly due to obesity and not exercising enough.

-Tips To Manage Diabetes In Children During Winters
+Ways to Control Diabetes in Children During Winters

 Here's what you can do to manage your child's diabetes in winter.
 We all know that winter is also a season for holidays when either we travel or have someone visiting us.
 So, during this holiday season, it becomes all the more important to be extra cautious with children with diabetes—it should not make the holidays dull and boring for either the particular child or for the entire family.
 [Know - Diet Precautions & Tips for Your Diabetic Child].

 - Cold weather can leave the hands cold and make testing onerous.
 However, don't make the weather as an excuse to put off the tests.
 Make sure you explain to your children how important it is to get these tests done regularly.
-It works if you allow your children to take responsibility of their health.
+It works if you allow your children to take responsibility for their health.
 That way they are better off than when forced

 - Winter is also a time when children get affected by common cold/flu which aggravates blood sugar levels.
 It is a good idea to take preventive measures like asking the children to wash hands regularly and getting them vaccinated against flu.
 Give them plenty of soups to make them feel better